material-motion/material-motion/specifications/transient_views.md

 Status of this document:
 ![](../_assets/under-construction-flashing-barracade-animation.gif)

-# Decoy elements
+# Conditional elements

-Transient views are views that live for a finite period of time.
+Conditional views are views that live for a finite period of time.

 ---